IsaakBerg/grasshopper-primer/en/0-about/1-grasshopper-an-overview.md

 All this functionality fits into two intuitive, well-integrated graphical interfaces.

-The origins of Grasshopper traces back to the functionality of the "Record History" button in Rhino 4.
+The origins of Grasshopper traces back to the functionality of the “Record History” button in Rhino 4.
 This built-in feature enabled implicit storage of modeling procedures in the background.
 If you lofted four curves then edited the control points of one of them, the surface geometry would update.
-Back in 2008, David posed the question: "What if you could have more explicit control over this history?".
+Back in 2008, David posed the question: “What if you could have more explicit control over this history?”.
 The precursor to Grasshopper, Explicit History, was born.
 During six years of development, a new paradigm metastasized into the Grasshopper plug-in.
 These changes have exposed the history-tree to editing in detail.
 This in-turn has empowered users to raise logical sequencing to a higher level.

 Grasshopper became a robust editor for parametric-programming in an interactive and visual way.
 Externally-developed add-on suites extend its capabilities further.
 It has fundamentally altered the work-flows of professionals across industries.
 It fosters an active global community of users that inspire, help, train and learn from one another.